About baby carriers, slings and backpacks

 - Make sure you can adjust all straps firmly with one hand.

-- Try to get into the habit of checking that the straps are still secure and show no signs of damage before putting your baby in each time.
+- Try to get into the habit of checking that the straps are still secure and show no signs of damage before putting your child in each time.
 If any straps or buckles are damaged, contact the supplier or manufacturer.

-- Get someone to help you put your baby in the carrier until you get used to doing it on your own.
+- Get someone to help you put your child in the carrier until you get used to doing it on your own.
 Some people find it helps to practise with a doll or teddy before putting the baby in.

 Using carriers, slings and backpacks: general tips